 - A monomer (found on B lymphocytes as B cell receptors)

-- On the B cell surface this molecule is expressed on the plasma membrane as a monomer with four-chain unit – two μ H-chains and two L-chains.
+- On the B cell surface, this molecule is expressed on the plasma membrane as a monomer with a four-chain units – two μ H-chains and two L-chains.

 - In this form, it is a B cell antigen receptor, with the H chains each containing an additional hydrophobic domain for anchoring in the membrane.